-Microbiome sequencing & analysis
+Microbiome sequencing

-- ホームページ
+- Home

-- Microbiome sequencing & analysis
+- Microbiome sequencing

-The study of microbiomes — the genetic material of all microorganisms in a given sample — is providing new insights into a diverse range of research areas, such as human health and disease, crop improvement, and species conservation.
+The study of microbiomes — the genetic material of all microorganisms in a given sample — is providing new insights into a diverse range of research areas, such as human health and disease, crop improvement, food safety, and species conservation.
 Microorganisms and their interactions have a profound effect on their environments, and it is only now, through the advent of modern sequencing technologies, that we are able to fully characterise microbiome samples — not only identifying each individual microbe but also generating complete, closed genome assemblies and elucidating gene expression within microbial communities.

 Oxford Nanopore sequencing

-Traditional short-read technologies
+Legacy short-read technologies

-Unrestricted read length (up to 4.2 Mb achieved)
+Unrestricted read length (>4 Mb achieved)

 Read length typically 50–300 bp